 The firm defended the government of China in two CIETAC cases concerning ownership of Peru’s largest iron ore mine.

 Miranda & Amado teamed up with King & Spalding to represent Vancouver-based Bear Creek Mining in an investment treaty claim against Peru, winning an award in 2017 worth US$30.4 million for the expropriation of a silver mine concession.
 The tribunal only awarded the claimant its sunk costs in the project, out of the US$522 million it had claimed.

 The firm won a favourable settlement for an Abengoa subsidiary after it threatened an ICSID claim against Peru over a demand for US$35 million in penalties arising out of a concession agreement.
 More recently the firm helped Maersk subsidiary APM Terminals Callao settle another ICSID claim against Peru following a dispute over the construction of a marine terminal.

 As mentioned, the firm helped Duke Energy win an US$18 million award against Peru in 2008, which was confirmed by a US court in 2012.

 In 2016, the firm secured a US$10 million award for Quebec-based engineering firm Dessau in an arbitration with the Peruvian regional government of Loreto.
 The tribunal also rejected Loreto’s US$70 million counterclaim.

-Miranda & Amado is acting with co-counsel Dechert for a subsidiary of Spanish transport infrastructure group OHL Concesiones in a newly filed ICSID claim worth around US$200 million against Peru over delays to a project to improve a stretch of the Pan-American Highway.
+Miranda & Amado continues to act with co-counsel Dechert for a subsidiary of Spanish transport infrastructure group OHL Concesiones in an ICSID claim worth around US$200 million against Peru over delays to a project to improve a stretch of the Pan-American Highway.